Religious sister: History

 Until the 16th century, religious orders in the Western world made vows that were perpetual and solemn.
 In 1521, Pope Leo X allowed tertiaries of religious orders to take simple vows and live a more active life dedicated to charitable works.
 This provision was rejected by Pope Pius V in 1566 and 1568.
-Early efforts by women such as Angela Merici, founder of the Ursulines (1535), and Jane Frances de Chantal, founder with Francis de Sales of the Visitation Sisters (1610), were halted as the cloister was imposed by Church authorities.
+Early efforts by women such as Angela Merici, founder of the Ursulines (1535), and Jane Frances de Chantal, founder with Francis de Sales of the Order of the Visitation of Holy Mary (1610), were halted as the cloister was imposed by Church authorities.

 Into the 17th century, Church custom did not allow women to leave the cloister if they had taken religious vows.
-Female members of the mendicant orders (Dominican, Augustinian, Carmelite, and Poor Clares) continued to observe the same enclosed life as members of the monastic orders.
+Female members of the mendicant orders (Dominicans, Augustinians, Carmelites, and Poor Clares) continued to observe the same enclosed life as members of the monastic orders.
 The work of religious women was confined to what could be carried on within the walls of a monastery, either teaching boarding students within the cloister or nursing the sick in hospitals attached to the monastery.

 Mary Ward was an early proponent of women with religious vows living an active life outside the cloister, based on the apostolic life of the Jesuits.
 There was to be no enclosure, no common recitation of the Liturgy of the Hours, and no religious habit.
 In 1609 she established a religious community at Saint-Omer and opened schools for girls.
 Her efforts led to the founding of the Institute of the Blessed Virgin Mary or Sisters of Loreto (IBVM).
 Her congregation was suppressed in 1630, but continued to exist in some countries in various forms.

 Other women's congregations with simple vows continued to be founded, at times with the approval of local bishops.
 Vincent de Paul insisted that the Daughters of Charity of Saint Vincent de Paul, which he founded, would have no convent but the hospital, no chapel but the parish church, and no cloister but the streets.
 They renew their vows annually.
 The 19th century saw the proliferation of women's congregations engaged in education, religious instruction, and medical and social works, along with missionary work in Africa and Asia.
 After nearly three centuries, in 1900 Pope Leo XIII by his constitution Conditae a Christo gave his approval to these congregations with simple vows.